-We identified the evaluation of goodwill and brands impairment analysis for each CGU as a key audit matter.
+We identified the evaluation of the Innovia CGU's goodwill and brands for impairment as a key audit matter.
 This matter represented an area of significant risk.
 Significant auditor attention and significant auditor judgment, in particular that of senior team members and valuation professionals with specialized skills and knowledge, was required in performing and evaluating the results of our procedures.

-How the matter was addressed in our audit
+How the matter was addressed in the audit